AdobeDocs/experience-platform.en/help/destinations/api/edit-destination.md

 ## Edit target connection components (storage location and other components) {#patch-target-connection}

 The components of a target connection differ by destination.
-For example, for Amazon S3 destinations, you can update the bucket and path where files are exported.
-For Pinterest destinations, you can update your Pinterest Advertiser ID and for Google Customer Match you can update your Pinterest Account ID.
+For example, for [!DNL Amazon S3] destinations, you can update the bucket and path where files are exported.
+For [!DNL Pinterest] destinations, you can update your [!DNL Pinterest Advertiser ID] and for [!DNL Google Customer Match] you can update your [!DNL Pinterest Account ID].

 To update components of a target connection, perform a PATCH request to the `/targetConnections/{TARGET_CONNECTION_ID}` endpoint while providing your target connection ID, version, and the new values you want to use.
 Remember, you got your target connection ID in the previous step, when you inspected an existing dataflow to your desired destination.